Amine-woo/MY-zshrc.d/README.md

 ## Install it

 This repository contains an ordered set of loadable zsh scripts.
 In order to install it, you need to add the lines contained in `zshrc.template` to your own `.zshrc`, making sure to have `ZSH_CONFIG_PATH` pointing to this repository.

-This configuration works best with Nix, kitty and [my Neovim config](https://cloud.thesola.io/git/thesola10/nvim-config), but those are not hard requirements.
-You can also import the `zsh` package in this Nix flake into your NixOS configuration.